sweetpad-dev/sweetpad-docs/README.md

-# SweetPad VSCode Extension documentation website
+# SweetPad VSCode/Cursor Extension documentation website

 I use [Docusaurus](https://docusaurus.io/) to generate this documentation website.
 All the actual files are in the `docs` folder in `Markdown` format.

-I'm open for contributions to this documentation 🤝.
-Here is official [GitHub documentation](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) how to contribute to a projects on GitHub.
+I'm open to contributions to this documentation 🤝.
+Here is the official [GitHub documentation](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) How to contribute to projects on GitHub.

 # Installation